tobyL05/tobys-link-tracker/README.md

 - Clone the repository and `cd` into it.
 - Create a `.env` following `.env.example`.
-- Run `uv run infra.py --apply` to provision the cloud function + database, and install the `links` CLI tool.
+- Run `uv run infra.py --apply` to provision the cloud function, database, and install the `links` CLI tool.
 - Run `links` in your terminal.

 > The default webhook setup is for a Discord channel — see [Webhooks](#webhooks) below for more info.